ITT-25/assignment-06-gesture-recognition-realdegrees/README.md

 ## Control Instructions

 The application is controlled using simple gestures.
+The controls work best with an open palm facing towards the camera.

 - `Connecting` **index** finger and **thumb** will trigger `Left Mouse Button Down`
 - `Releasing` **index** finger and **thumb** will trigger `Left Mouse Button Up`